akingdom/akingdom.github.io/articles/optimizing_communication_with_ai.md

 ## 📋 Low-Bandwidth Code Change Request Cheat Sheet

-Use this quick reference when you're tired, deep in a problem, or just want to keep things surgical and efficient.
+Use this quick reference for AI prompts when you're tired, deep in a problem, or just want to keep things surgical and efficient.

 ### ⚠️ TL;DR